arash-a2004/Compress/README.md

 # Compress
-Compress and Decompress txt file
+Compress and Decompress txt files
+We are using Huffman's algorithm to reduce the size of text files.